kausthubh-coder/shru/README.md

 Use this repo as a foundation for an AI-first, realtime, multimodal experience.
 The production app structure is scaffolded; the prototype lives at `app/test-app/page.tsx` while the agent experience is iterated.

 Highlights:
-- Auto-context per turn: the client attaches a compact JSON `view_context` (bounds + summarized shapes) and a viewport-bounded screenshot before each response.
+- Auto-context per turn: the client attaches a compact JSON `view_context` (bounds + summarized shapes) and, when visible, a viewport-bounded screenshot before each response.
 - Unified prompt: a single English‑only, realtime-voice prompt is injected via `session.update` after connect.
 - Initialization gating: the agent won’t respond until the session is configured; avoids early-turn drift.
 - Debug overlays: “Show Context” (exact JSON + image sent) and “Show Calls” (structured tool call feed) for fast debugging.